Are Centauros exotic signals of the QGP?: Centauro explanations

 where the net change of the charge

-Assuming the quark charges $Q_{u} = 2/3, Q_{d} = Q_{s} = -1/3$, $(Z/A)_{i} \simeq 0.5$ and the temperature T $\sim $ 130 MeV we evaluate $(Z/A)_{f} \simeq 0.4$.
-In the extreme case when all produced strange quarks became constituents of the strangelet and $N_{s}/A_{str} \simeq 1$, we can expect the final explosion of the Centauro fireball into non-strange baryons and accompanied {\it emission of a small strangelet characterized by $A_{str} \sim 10-16$}.
-Its very high strangeness-to-baryon ratio implies also very low charge-to-baryon ratio (Z/A $\sim$ 0).
+Assuming the quark charges $Q_{u} = 2/3, Q_{d} = Q_{s} = -1/3$, $(Z/A)_{i} \simeq 0.5$ and the temperature T $\sim $ 130 MeV it was evaluated $(Z/A)_{f} \simeq 0.4$.
+In the extreme case when all produced strange quarks became constituents of the strangelet and $N_{s}/A_{str} \simeq 1$, the final explosion of the Centauro fireball into non-strange baryons and accompanied {\it emission of a small strangelet characterized by $A_{str} \sim 10-16$} can be expected.
+Its very high strangeness-to-baryon ratio implies also very low charge-to-baryon ratio (Z/A $\sim$ 0). {\centerline {\bf Strongly penetrating cascades as signs of strangelets}} The hypothesis, that the strongly penetrating cascades can be produced by a strangelets, announced in \cite{8}, was developed in \cite{9} where the possible connection between the very penetrating component, frequently accompanying the cosmic ray exotic phenomena, and the hypothesis of the formation of strangelets in the process of strangeness distillation was studied.
+Several possible decay \cite{Witten,Berger,Chin,Greiner,Madsen_Kreta} and interaction \cite{Wlodarczyk_str} modes of a small strangelet were considered and its travelling through the homogenous--type thick lead chamber was simulated.